gdg-x/hoverboard/data/about.md

 #### Participation

-Environment and Arts is a collection of creative, abstract, expressive, critical, out-of-the-box thinkers who create powerful, thought-provoking experiences that draw attention to our wider cultural and environmental context.
+Environments and the Arts is a collection of creative, abstract, expressive, critical, out-of-the-box thinkers who create powerful, thought-provoking experiences that draw attention to our wider cultural and environmental context.
 Participants in this track include artists, environmentalists, filmmakers, creative writers, long-form journalists, educators, musicians, entertainers, web designers, game-makers and virtual reality builders.

 ### Entrepreneurship and Technology